Selling a House After Bereavement: Your UK Guide

 Do I have to pay Inheritance Tax on a house I’ve inherited?

-Not necessarily.
-Inheritance Tax is only payable on estates over £325,000 (in 2026), and most family homes pass to spouses or children tax-free under the main residence exemption or spousal exemption.
-However, circumstances vary.
-Speak to a tax adviser for your specific situation.
+Probably not.
+Inheritance Tax only applies to estates over £325,000 (in 2026), and most family homes pass to spouses or children completely tax-free under the main residence exemption.
+But your situation might be different, so check with a tax adviser.

 How long should I wait before selling an inherited house?

-There’s no rule, but most advisers recommend waiting at least three months — longer if you’re emotionally uncertain.
-Selling within weeks of bereavement often leads to regret.
-Give yourself time to grieve, visit the property, and think clearly about whether selling is actually what you want to do.
+There’s no rule.
+Most advisers suggest at least three months, longer if you’re emotionally unsure.
+Selling within weeks almost always leads to regret.
+Wait until you’ve actually grieved and thought clearly about whether selling is what you want.

-Once the sale completes, the funds go to the executor or are distributed according to the terms of the Will.
-If the property was the main asset of the estate, the money is usually divided among the beneficiaries named in the Will.
-Your solicitor will handle this and account for any Inheritance Tax owed from the sale proceeds.
+The funds go to the executor or are distributed according to the Will.
+If the house was the estate’s main asset, the money is usually divided among the beneficiaries named in the Will.
+Your solicitor handles the money and accounts for any Inheritance Tax owed.

-Usually no — inherited homes typically qualify for the principal private residence exemption, meaning you won’t pay Capital Gains Tax on increases in value between death and sale.
-However, if the property was rented out or had been empty for many years, the rules change.
-Professional advice is essential for your specific circumstances.
+Usually no — inherited homes almost always get the principal private residence exemption, so you don’t pay tax on increases in value between death and sale.
+If the house was rented out or empty for years, the rules change.
+Professional advice is essential for your situation.

 Email us at TealFarm.Washington@phoenixpub.co.uk or call 0191 5800637.
 We respond personally, usually within a few hours.